MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UseRPSSession
+**Note**: Remote PowerShell connections to Exchange Online PowerShell are being deprecated.
+For more information, see [Deprecation of Remote PowerShell in Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecation-of-remote-powershell-in-exchange-online-re-enabling/ba-p/3779692).

 The UseRPSSession switch allows you to connect to Exchange Online PowerShell using traditional remote PowerShell access to all cmdlets.
 You don't need to specify a value with this switch.

 This switch requires that Basic authentication is enabled in WinRM on the local computer.
 For more information, see [Turn on Basic authentication in WinRM](https://aka.ms/exov3-module#turn-on-basic-authentication-in-winrm).

-If you don't use this switch, Basic authentication in WinRM is not required.
+If you don't use this switch, REST API mode is used for the connection, so Basic authentication in WinRM isn't required.

 ```yaml
 Type: SwitchParameter